-For facts about the natural history and conservation concerns for olive ridley sea turtles, click here for the Cetacean Sightings Network’s fact sheet.
+For facts about the natural history and conservation concerns for Olive Ridley Sea Turtles, click here for the Cetacean Sightings Network’s fact sheet.
 Click here to directly link to the International Union for Conservation of Nature’s (IUCN) assessment report determining this species is “Vulnerable”; one risk level below Endangered on the IUCN Red List of Threatened Species.
 The report includes natural history information in addition to relaying conservation concerns.

 I was unsuccessful in finding out the origin of this turtle species’ unique name.
-“Olive” is due to the colour of the carapace but why “ridley”?
+“Olive” is due to the colour of the carapace but why “Ridley”?

-Westerly News; November 25, 2011; “Sea turtle found in Pacific Rim park – A first for B.C. waters”
+From the Westerly News article about the 2011 historic sighting: Westerly News; November 25, 2011; “Sea turtle found in Pacific Rim park – A first for B.C. waters”

 A sea turtle species never before observed in B.C. waters was discovered at Wickaninnish Beach in Pacific Rim National Park reserve this week.